topranks/wmf-clab/README.md

 ```
 git clone --depth 1 https://github.com/topranks/wmf-lab.git
 ```
-You can then change to the 'wmf-lab' directory and run the "gen_topo.py" script, it will ask for an API key to connect to the WMF Netbox server and begin building the topology:
+You can then change to the 'wmf-lab' directory and run the "gen_topo.py" script, it will ask for an API key to connect to the WMF Netbox server and begin building the topology.
+If you have a license file to run crpd the path can be provided with the '-l' option, which will add the license parameter for crpd nodes in the containerlab topology.
+The lab will run without a license file, but it is needed for BGP to run.
 ```
-cmooney@wikilap:~/wmf-lab$ ./gen_topo.py
+cmooney@wikilap:~/wmf-lab$ ./gen_topo.py -l ~/wmf-lab/crpd.lic
 Netbox API Key:
 Addding cr1-codfw...
 Addding cr1-drmrs...